almtz/MALVIN-XD/README.md

 </div>

 > Màke sure your panel have atleast 2gb ram for now
->  am working on malvin xd to work on free panel servers
+>  am working on Alm md to work on free panel servers
 <p align="center"><img src="https://i.imgur.com/LyHic3i.gif" alt="divider"/></p>

 ## ⚠️ Disclaimer

-- ❗ MALVIN-XD is **not affiliated with WhatsApp Inc.**
+- ❗ ALM-MD is **not affiliated with WhatsApp Inc.**
 - 🚫 Misuse can lead to bans.
 Use at your own risk.
 - 🛑 Cloning or modifying without proper credit is prohibited.